 It’s not a straightforward path to get to a psychic giraffe, but sure, it makes enough sense once you’ve traced that line.
-Plus, it produces one of the series’ more genuine “what is that thing?” designs – more so when you consider that it’s both Normal and Psychic (especially at a time when Normal had only been paired up with Flying-type before).
+Plus, it produces something that barely grazes against the “what is that thing?” designs that the series does so well – more so when you consider that it’s both Normal and Psychic (especially at a time when Normal had only been paired up with Flying-type before).
 Why the odd dual typing when just Psychic would get the point across?

 Probably because this is a two-ended creature.

 In case the palindromic name didn’t give it away, Girafarig’s second tail isn’t just another animal fake-out.
 That head on its tail moves independently and contains a proper brain, which is all sorts of weird at first glance but less so when you consider actual animal symbiosis.
 Why wouldn’t you want a built-in second head to cover your blind spot?
-Girafarig has just taken that to the next logical step, resulting in a uniquef defensive mechanism.
+Girafarig has just taken that to full integration, resulting in a unique defensive mechanism.

 Last note: I love how her coloration inverts at the “waist” to a more okapi-like yellow-on-brown.
 It brings to mind the fun eight-year-old question of “is a zebra white with black stripes or black with white stripes?”
 Except, in this case, the answer is that both are true, because you have an animal potentially split down the middle.